ibm-cloud-docs/account/iam-account_management.md

 The following tables outline the actions that users can take when they are assigned a specific role for each account management service.
 Review the information to ensure that you are assigning the correct level of access to your users.

-### All account management services
+### All Account Management services
 {: #all-account-management-terra}

 To quickly give users a wide-ranging set of account management access, you can assign a policy on all account management services.
-Depending on the role that is selected, all applicable actions per the selected role for each account management service can be completed by the subject of the policy.
+When a user is assigned a role on **All Account Management services**, they can complete all of the actions that are associated with that role for each individual service.

+The group of **All Account Management services** includes the following services:
+- IAM Access Groups
+- IAM Identity service
+- IAM Access Management
+   - Role management
+- User Management
+- Billing
+- Catalog management
+- Context-based restrictions
+- Enterprise
+- Global catalog
+- IBM Cloud shell settings
+- License and entitlement
+- Partner Center
+- Partner Center - Sell
+- Security and Compliance Center
+- Software instance
+- Support center

 | Roles         | Actions                                                                                                      |
 |---------------|--------------------------------------------------------------------------------------------------------------|